snowplow-archive/snowplow.github.com/_posts/2016-03-14-snowplow-r78-great-hornbill-released.md

 `http://mycollector.net/r/tp2?u=http%3A%2F%2Fwww.example.com&br_lang=en-US`

-<h2 id="rename">Renaming Scala Kinesis Enrich to Stream Enrich</h2>

-Scala Kinesis Enrich isn't actually limited to using Kinesis: it can also read from stdin and write to stdout.
-We plan to go further and add support for using [Apache Kafka][kafka] in place of Kinesis.
-Since Scala Kinesis Enrich will actually support multiple different types of stream, we have renamed it to *Stream Enrich*.

-<h2 id="commonEnrich">Access to the latest Common Enrich version</h2>

-Both Stream Enrich (for the real-time pipeline) and Scala Hadoop Enrich (for the batch pipeline) use our shared Common Enrich library for the core event enrichment logic.
-In this release, we have upgraded Stream Enrich from version 0.15.0 of Common Enrich to version 0.22.0.
-This makes a large number of features available to Stream Enrich, including:

-* The true_tstamp field
-* Validation of unstructured events and custom contexts
-* The cookie extractor enrichment
-* The weather enrichment
-* SendGrid webhooks

-For a complete list of changes to Common Enrich, check out the [CHANGELOG][changelog]
+<h2 id="cookie">3.
+Configurable cookie name</h2>

+Thanks to the work of [Kacper Bielecki] [kazjote], you can now configure the name of the cookie set by the Scala Stream Collector.
+You should add the field `name = mycookiename` to the `collector.cookie` section of the configuration.

+For compatibility with cookies set by previous versions of the collector, set the name to "sp".
+Thanks @kazjote!

-<h2 id="partition">Randomized partition keys</h2>
+<h2 id="partition">4.
+Randomized partition keys</h2>

 The Scala Stream Collector and Stream Enrich have historically used the IP address of incoming events as the Kinesis [partition key][partitionkey].
 This meant that any two events originating from the same IP address would end up in the same shard and would probably be processed in the same order.

-For some applications the link between user and shard and the approximate preservation of order would be important, but the Snowplow real-time pipeline never uses it.
+For some applications the link between user and shard and the approximate preservation of order would be important, but the Snowplow real-time pipeline never uses it itself.
 It also has a disadvantage: if the collector is flooded by requests from a single IP address, the events will all end up in the same shard.
 This would slow down consumers processing the stream no matter how many shards the stream has.

 For these reasons we have started generating the partition keys for events randomly.
-It is possible to retain the old behaviour: just add a boolean field `useIpAddressAsPartitionKey` set to `true` to the `collector.sink.kinesis` section of your Scala Stream Collector configuration, and add the same field to the `enriched.streams.out` section of your Stream Enrich configuration.
+It is possible to retain the old behavior: just add a boolean field `useIpAddressAsPartitionKey` set to `true` to the `collector.sink.kinesis` section of your Scala Stream Collector configuration, and add the same field to the `enriched.streams.out` section of your Stream Enrich configuration.

-<h2 id="cookie">Configurable cookie name</h2>

-Thanks to the work of Kacper Bielecki ([@kazjote][kazjote] on GitHub), you can now configure the name of the cookie set by the Scala Stream Collector.
-You should add the field `name = mycookiename` to the `collector.cookie` section of the configuration.
-For compatibility with cookies set by previous versions of the collector, set the name to "sp".
-Thanks @kazjote!

-<h2 id="elasticsearchMixedIo">Kinesis Elasticsearch Sink: increased flexibility</h2>
+<h2 id="elasticsearchMixedIo">5.
+Kinesis Elasticsearch Sink: increased flexibility</h2>

-The Kinesis Elasticsearch Sink used to support three modes:
+The Kinesis Elasticsearch Sink formerly supported three modes:

-* Read from stdin, write good events to stdout and bad events to stderr
+* Read from `stdin`, write good events to `stdout` and bad events to `stderr`
-* Read from Kinesis, write good events to stdout and bad events to stderr
+* Read from Kinesis, write good events to `stdout` and bad events to `stderr`
 * Read from Kinesis, write good events to Elasticsearch and bad events to Kinesis

-We have made this much more permissive: it is now possible to read from stdin or Kinesis, write good events to stdout or Elasticsearch, and write bad events to Kinesis or stderr in any combination.
-(You can also silently drop bad events.)
-To preserve existing behaviour, you will have to change the "sink" setting in your configuration file from this:
+We have made this much more flexible: it is now possible to read from `stdin` or Kinesis, write good events to `stdout` or Elasticsearch, and write bad events to Kinesis or `stderr`, in any combination.
+You can also silently drop bad events if you prefer.

+To preserve existing behavior, you will have to change the "sink" setting in your configuration file from this:

 {% highlight json %}
 {